sac23nht/Air-Quality-Analysis-and-Visualization-Report/README.md

 The dashboards help answer important questions such as:
 - What was the highest PM2.5 value in Germany yesterday?
-- Is the current PM10 level in Poland within the safe range?
+- Is the current PM10 level in Switzerland within the safe range?
 - Show the weekly average PM2.5 values for Switzerland over the last 15 weeks.
 - How many times did PM10 levels exceed the unhealthy threshold in the last month?